MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-activities.md

 Some channels will send **messageReaction** activities to your bot when a user reacted to an existing activity.
 For example, a user clicks the "Like" button on a message.
 The **ReplyToId** property will indicate which activity the user reacted to.

 The **messageReaction** activity may correspond to any number of **messageReactionTypes** that the channel defined.
-For example, "Like" or "PlusOne" as reaction types that a channel may sent.
+For example, "Like" or "PlusOne" as reaction types that a channel may send.

 ## Additional resources